 Views of the ring.

-Affectionately known as the 'Austin Eight' after the Austin Seven that normally stands beneath it, the Wickham Ring comprises eight John Norris mini-dumbbells connected via Griffin photoheads and a marshalling box to two serial ports on a PC running Abel.
+Alternatively known as the ‘Austin Eight’ after the Austin Seven that normally stands beneath it, the Wickham Ring comprises eight John Norris mini-dumbbells connected via Griffin photoheads and a marshalling box to two serial ports on a PC running Abel.
 There are no actual bells and the 'Ring' is thus technically a simulator rather than a true ring.
 It evolved out of a project to provide storage space in the garage by replacing the decaying flat roof by a pitched roof.
 It then seemed an obvious development to connect a set of dumbbells to ringing software to provide a ringing simulator.

 The design loosely represents a bell in a traditional frame and provides ample room for a bell of up to 10" in diameter.
 The existing papier mache bells could thus in the future be replaced by real bells, with a tenor up to about 20 lb, to create a true mini ring.
 [There are, however, no plans to do this in the foreseeable future.]